opencivicdata/pupa/README.md

 # Pupa: A legislative data scraping framework

+The latest stable version of pupa is 0.3.0, which can be obtained via ``pip install pupa`` or by grabbing the tag 0.3.0.

+The master branch is in an experimental state at the moment, and usage is not recommended.

 ## Popolo

 Pupa implements the Person, Organization, Membership and Post models from the [Popolo data specification](http://popoloproject.com/).
 Notably, it: